 What is Water?

-Water is a colorless and transparent chemical substance which is the main constituent of streams, oceans, lakes on the earth’s crust.
+Water is a colourless and transparent chemical substance which is the main constituent of streams, oceans, lakes on the earth’s crust.
 It is an important fluid that plays a significant role in sustaining life on earth.
 The chemical formula of water is H2O.
 It is made up of two hydrogen atoms and one oxygen atom which are held together by covalent bonds.
 71% of the earth’s surface is made up of this liquid.

 - The solid state of water is known as ice.
 Water freezes at 0o Celsius (freezing point of water) to form ice.